 “Donating some of it for a good cause.” – Denise

 Now, if your urgent needs and bills are covered, your emergency fund is looking healthy, and all your non-urgent needs are taken care of, you’ve got some flexibility.
 Look at how you’re doing with your money goals — like debt payoff, saving for vacation, retirement, or college.
-Your stimulus check could give you a boost as you work toward your top money goal.
-And think about how you might adjust your giving plan — a gift in the amount of your stimulus check could provide much-needed support for causes you care about.
+Your cash gift or stimulus check could give you a boost as you work toward your top money goal.
+And think about how you might adjust your giving plan — gifting most or all of your windfall could provide much-needed support for causes you care about.
 After you’ve thought about your options with goals and giving, pick what’s most important to you and put the check toward that.

 “Supporting local business, and buying things that’ll help ‘stimulate’ the economy.
 New bed for my daughter, camera for me, and sewing machine for the wife.” – Todd

 “Hoping to spread it around by supporting local small business, shopping where I might not normally shop, getting takeout until restaurants reopen, etc.” – Deb

 If you’ve taken care of all your needs and emergency fund, plus you’re making good progress on goals and giving, you could spend a portion on something fun.
 Or if you’ve taken care of all of your needs, emergency fund, goals, and giving, you could spend the entirety of your windfall on fun!
 And while you’re having fun, you can support local small businesses by buying from them (or buying gift certificates) to help support your local economy.